-The programme seems to cover many different topics, but lacks focus.
+The programme seems to cover many different topics, but lacks focus despite the fact that the programme mentions that the students are expected to acquire "excellent knowledge" on several topics.
 There are courses that provide broad, introductory information (e.g., Current Trends) and courses that are too specialized and, maybe, detached from the rest of the programme (e.g., Antiracist Education).
-Students with Bachelor degrees in Primary or

-Secondary Education should be familiar with many of the topics covered in the programme, while courses such as Research Methodology appear content-heavy and highly challenging for someone that has no experience with quantitative methods and inferential statistics.
+Students with Bachelor degrees in Primary or Secondary Education should be familiar with many of the topics covered in the programme, while courses such as Research Methodology appear content-heavy and highly challenging for someone that has no experience with quantitative methods and inferential statistics.
 In the end, the Committee believes that the programme should be better aligned to the advertised learning goals.
 With such a broad audience, it is expected that not all student needs will be matched perfectly with the offered programme.
-Therefore, a suggestion would be to increase even further the number of elective courses, strengthen the role of study advisors, and provide different tracks for people with different backgrounds.
+Therefore a suggestion would be to increase even further the number of elective courses, strengthen the role of study advisors, and provide different tracks for people with different backgrounds.
 Shorter courses of ECTS could also be used to provide added value to previously acquired knowledge (e.g., introductory/advanced statistics) and increase the flexibility and adaptability of the programme.